 Masala Dosa (South Indian Crispy Rice Crepe with Spiced Potato Filling)

-Masala dosa is a cornerstone of South Indian cuisine, eaten from breakfast through dinner across the subcontinent.
-The crepe is made from a batter of rice and black lentils (urad dal) that ferments overnight, developing a mild tanginess and ensuring the finished dosa crisps into a thin, lacy shell on a hot griddle.
+Masala dosa is a cornerstone of South Indian cuisine, served from breakfast through dinner across the subcontinent.
+The crepe is made from a batter of rice and urad dal (black lentils) that ferments overnight, developing a mild tanginess from lactic acid bacteria while building the structure that allows the batter to crisp sharply on a hot griddle.
 Inside sits a filling of mashed potatoes tempered with mustard seeds, curry leaves, turmeric, and green chilies.
-It arrives at the table golden and oversized, folded or rolled around its filling, with coconut chutney and sambar - a lentil-vegetable stew - served alongside for dipping.
-The contrast between the shatteringly crisp crepe and the soft, warmly spiced potato is what keeps people coming back.
+The dosa arrives at the table golden and oversized, folded or rolled around its filling, with coconut chutney and sambar, a lentil and vegetable stew, served alongside for dipping.
+The contrast between the shatteringly crisp crepe and the soft, warmly spiced potato is the defining quality of the dish.
+Fermentation time determines both the sourness and the crispness of the finished dosa, and cooks adjust it between eight and sixteen hours depending on ambient temperature.

 Instructions